 Winter Activities in Stillwater MN

-Get a behind the scenes tour of the best restaurants and specialty shops in Stillwater.
+Get a behind-the-scenes tour of the best restaurants and specialty shops in Stillwater while experiencing Foodies on Foot.
 During the trip, you’ll spend three hours sampling gourmet ingredients, local microbrews, and hand-made desserts.
 It’s a perfect balance of experiencing Minnesota winter while ducking into warm shops and restaurants for a reprieve from the cold.

 Downtown Stillwater is full of boutiques and antique shops interspersed with coffee shops, breweries, and restaurants.
 It’s an antiquer’s paradise.
 Spend the afternoon shopping, snacking, and discovering local treasures.

-Spend the day exploring 13 lifts across 300 acres on greens, blues, and black runs.
+Spend the day exploring 13 lifts across 300 acres on greens, blues, and black runs at the Afton Alps Ski Area.
 There’s also a bunny hill and ski school with five levels of classes.
-The resorts a short 35-minute drive from Stillwater and offers equipment rental and a ski school for both ski and snowboard basics.
+The resort is a short 35-minute drive from Stillwater and offers equipment rental and a ski school for both ski and snowboard basics.

-Head 45-minutes north of Stillwater for the unique experience of night skiing at Wild Mountain.
+Head 45-minutes north of Stillwater for the unique experience of night skiing at Wild Mountain Ski Area.
 There’s something for everyone in the family, from terrain parks to double black diamond trails to tubing for letting off steam at the end of a day of skiing.
 Kids can get comfortable on the slopes at the Wild Cat Club and winter snow playground.